 Applied and work-based learning (WBL) allows students to apply classroom content in professional settings while gaining real-world experience.
 WBL exists on a continuum that reflects the progress of experiences from awareness-building to training.
-Students often cycle back through the continuum many times throughout their education and career.
-Educators play a critical role in ensuring these experiences are embedded into curriculum and support learning.
+Students often cycle back through the continuum many times throughout college and throughout their career.
+Faculty play a critical role in ensuring these experiences are embedded into curriculum and support learning.